cassking/IASamples/README.md

 IASamples
 =========

-Some samples of my Information Architecture work, including schematics and wireframes
+Some samples of my Information Architecture work, including schematics and wireframes from the old version of the site.
+These were created using Adobe Illustrator, years 2002-2003

 Notes:
 --------------------